yuukiii/examples/README.md

 # Confluent Examples

-The main resource for demos and examples of stream processing with [Apache Kafka](http://kafka.apache.org/) and [Confluent Platform](http://www.confluent.io/product) is at https://github.com/confluentinc/quickstart-demos
+The main resource for demos and examples of stream processing with [Apache Kafka](http://kafka.apache.org/) and [Confluent Platform](http://www.confluent.io/product) is at https://github.com/confluentinc/quickstart-demos .
+Those demos and examples showcase KSQL, Kafka Streams, Confluent Replicator, Confluent Schema Registry, monitoring with Confluent Control Center, Replicator, and lots of other types of connectors.

-<span style="color:blue">**Please update your links to [https://github.com/confluentinc/quickstart-demos](https://github.com/confluentinc/quickstart-demos)**</span>
+**Please update your links to [https://github.com/confluentinc/quickstart-demos](https://github.com/confluentinc/quickstart-demos)**

 # Which Examples are Here?